WHY I TEACH

 TEACHING PHILOSOPHY

-I work hard to see young designers
+I worked hard to see young designers

 leave DCAD's small program to pursue a

-Bachelor's degree in communication design,
+Bachelor's degree in communication design.
+To

 seek work as an art director's assistant or

-in the strong foundation that we provide.
+in the strong foundation that we provided.

 These maintained connections through